The year was 1953. It started, naturally enough, with an idea.

 — Pearson Yachts Inc.

-The Pearson cousins, Clinton and Everett, began the modern era of fiberglass production sailboats…
+The Pearson cousins began the modern era of fiberglass production sailboats…

 "Design me a 28-footer that sleeps four" was the request….